jerstew/jerstew.github.io/src/pages/about.md

 Emphasizes practical, reliable solutions and modern development practices.
 Trained in Agile and Scrum methodologies, with experience leading and modernizing enterprise software projects.

 **Other Interests**:
-Explores AI-assisted development and automation tools to enhance software delivery and developer workflows.
+Exploring AI-assisted development and automation tools to enhance software delivery and developer workflows.
+Continuously learning and adapting to new technologies.

 <style>
   #about ul {